 Once you manage to define your audiences, adjusting the internal crisis communication content is the next important step.

 Remember that not every employee should receive every message during an emergency as this approach just slows down employees’ response time by overwhelming them with irrelevant information.

 Ideally, your internal communication solution should be able to target specific individuals and departments to ensure the most pertinent information gets to those who need it most.

-Luckily, there are mobile-first employee communication solutions such as Smarp that enable employers to deliver real-time communication to relevant audiences in any location.
+Luckily, there are mobile-first employee communication solutions such as Haiilo that enable employers to deliver real-time communication to relevant audiences in any location.
 Members of your leadership, internal communication, HR, or crisis management teams can instantaneously deliver relevant information updating appropriate team members as needed.